sjanhunen/dokimazo/papers/the-new-person.rst

 - What books in the Bible specifically speak of the "new anthropos"?
 - As part of our walk, we are instructed to reflect that we are a part of this new person (Eph 4:22-24)

-Ephesians 1-3 is specifically revealing the new person (anthropos) that brings together the purposes of God:
+Ephesians 1-3 may be revealing the new person (anthropos) that brings together the manifold purposes of God:

 - Eph 1:10: God's plan to unite all things in Him
 - Eph 2:14: made both one - God is making one flesh out of two in Christ through the spirit, much like he did with Adam and Eve in the flesh.
 When these two are combined, it's not one tacked onto the other, but the two together creating something entirely new.
 In other words, the new anthropos.